Antisemitism in Christianity: Tertullian

 The Church Father Tertullian (c.
 155) had a particularly intense personal dislike towards the Jews and argued that the Gentiles had been chosen by God to replace the Jews because they were worthier and more honorable.

+Origen

 Origen of Alexandria (c.
 184) was more knowledgeable about Judaism than any of the other Church Fathers, having studied Hebrew, met Rabbi Hillel the Younger, consulted and debated with Jewish scholars, and been influenced by the allegorical interpretations of Philo of Alexandria.
 Origen defended the canonicity of the Hebrew Bible and defended Jews of the past as having been chosen by God for their merits.
 Nonetheless, he condemned contemporary Jews for not understanding their own Law, insisted that Christians were the "true Israel", and blamed the Jews for the death of Christ.
 He did, however, maintain that Jews would eventually attain salvation in the final apocatastasis.

+Hippolytus

 Hippolytus of Rome (c.
 170) wrote that the Jews had "been darkened in the eyes of your soul with a darkness utter and everlasting."